 Kevin Daly, Statewide Educational Advocate

-Kevin has worked with families of children and youth with special health care needs for over 15 years.
-His areas of expertise include public health care, family advocacy and special education advocacy.
-In addition to his duties with PATH, Kevin chairs the Connecticut Special Education PTO Alliance and the Route 2 Community Collaborative.
-He is a member of the Council of Parent Advocates and Attorneys, the Cross Disability Lifespan Alliance and the Connecticut State Department of Education Parent Workgroup.
-Kevin is the father of adult twins.
-His son was a special education student for 12 years.
-Kevin also has a one year old grandson.
+Kevin has worked with families of children and youth with special health care needs for over 20 years.
+His areas of expertise include public health care, family advocacy and special education.
+In addition to his duties with PATH, Kevin is involved in the Connecticut Special Education PTO Alliance, the Connecticut Council on Developmental Disabilities, and the Council of Parent Attorneys and Advocates.
+Kevin is the father of adult twins and he has two grandchildren.
 Kevin and his wife Kathie live in Bristol.

 Contact Kevin at email@example.com

-Marni McNiff, Health Information Specialist – Western CT Region
+Marni McNiff, Health Information Specialist and Special Education Support Advocate

 Marni McNiff graduated from Western Connecticut State University with a BA in English.
-She worked full-time in the publishing industry for many years prior to having her three children, at which time she took on freelance roles doing editing and social media.
 Having three children with various needs, Marni took a career path change to help others with support and advocacy.
-Marni was one of the founding members of the Brookfield Special Education Parent Teacher Association, an organization that she with which she remains a board member.
+She was one of the founding members of the Brookfield Special Education Parent Teacher Organization, an organization that she with which she remains a board member.
 She also works as a Parent Support Specialist for PATH representing families in the Western Connecticut region.
-She also works directly with Pediatric Associates of Western Connecticut in Danbury, Connecticut one day each week consulting with patients on educational advocacy and general parent support.
+Marni works directly with Pediatric Associates of Western Connecticut in Danbury, Connecticut, consulting with patients on educational advocacy and general parent support.

 Contact Marni McNiff at email@example.com